kazuyamamoto/ca-cert/README.md

 # ca-cert
-Builds Docker images to which ca-certificates are preinstalled.
+Docker images to which ca-certificates are preinstalled.